letrthong/telua_skill/Java_Android/rules/ai_preservation_rule.md

 * The traditional "Boy Scout Rule" (leaving the codebase cleaner than found) is strictly bounded to **newly added code** and **explicit user refactoring commands**.
 * When adding a new feature to an existing file, apply clean code standards strictly to your newly written code.
 Do NOT refactor surrounding legacy code blocks unless the user explicitly commands a refactoring task.

+### Rule 1.7: Safe Refactoring Directives When Unit Tests Exist
+When the user explicitly commands a code refactoring task on a module that has existing Unit Tests:
+1. **Baseline Test Execution:** The AI **MUST** run existing unit tests first (`./gradlew testDebugUnitTest`) to establish a 100% green passing baseline before making any code modifications.
+2. **Behavioral Contract Preservation:** True refactoring modifies internal structure without altering external behavior.
+Therefore, **ALL existing unit tests MUST continue to pass unmodified** after refactoring is completed.
+3. **Prohibition of Test Assertion Tampering:**
+   * **FORBIDDEN:** The AI **MUST NEVER** comment out failing assertions, delete failing unit test cases, or alter expected test outputs to force tests to pass after refactoring.
+   * **CORRECT ACTION:** If an existing unit test fails post-refactoring, it proves the refactored code broke a behavioral contract.
+The AI **MUST** fix the refactored source code to satisfy the existing test, NOT alter the test.
+4. **New Unit Tests for Extracted Helper Classes:** If refactoring extracts new helper classes or interfaces, the AI **MUST** generate new matching unit test suites ([unit_testability_rule.md](file:///d:/code/telua_skill/Java_Android/rules/unit_testability_rule.md)) for the extracted components while keeping existing test suites intact.

 ---

 ## 2. Examples: Correct vs. Incorrect AI Modification Behavior